Who are we?

 What personal information do we collect about you?

-We collect the information necessary to be able to find available opportunities and further information needed to assess your eligibility through the different stages of recruitment.
-This information includes your name, contact details, family details, CV’s, identification documents, educational records, work history, employment status, salary & benefits and personal and professional references
+We collect the information necessary to be able to find available opportunities and further information needed to assess your eligibility through the different stages of a recruitment service.
+This information includes your name, contact details, family details, CV’s, identification documents, educational records, work history, employment status, salary & benefits and personal and professional references.

 Where do we collect personal information about you from?